harisj739/CST383_FinalProject/README.md

     - Standard Scaler

 ## Results
-- Initially we determine a set of predictors relevant to an NBA team's success including field goal percentage and three-point field goal percentage.
-We are using these predictors to determine a team's predicted winning percentage.
+- Initially we determined a set of predictors relevant to an NBA team's success including field goal percentage and three-point field goal percentage.
+We used these predictors to determine a team's predicted winning percentage.
 After splitting the data into training and testing sets we fit a linear regression model to the training set and plotted the results.

 ![NBA_demo1](https://github.com/harisj739/CST383_TeamSSS_FinalProject/assets/126642844/ab5b6d5e-7533-49f3-9969-443e921dbdf9)